adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_Testing.md

 |2 |Click an existing seesion name from list| |A pop up box 'Join a Session' will appear for user to input session password| |
 |3 |Type in session password then hit 'Enter'|'wrong password'|The pop up box 'Join a Session' disappears|after inputing wrong password, we want a pop or alert box to appear to say 'Wrong Password'|

-Post-Conditions:
+Post-Conditions:<br />
- *The user did not successfully join an exisitng chat session
+ *The user did not successfully join an exisitng chat session<br />

 Test Case ID:
 ------------
-Test Case Name: Using text editor in an existing chat session Designed By: Kevin Elizabeth
+Test Case Name: Using text editor in an existing chat session<br />
+Designed By: Kevin Elizabeth<br />
-Executed By: Kevin Elizabeth
+Executed By: Kevin Elizabeth<br />
-Priority: High
+Priority: High<br />
-Short Description: Test the ability to type in a text editor in a chat session
+Short Description: Test the ability to type in a text editor in a chat session  <br />
-Pre-Condition:
+Pre-Condition:  <br\>
- *The user must be already logged in to DuoMonkeyEditor *The user must be logged in to a session.
+ *The user must be already logged in to DuoMonkeyEditor<br />
+ *The user must be logged in to a session.<br />

 |Step |Action                   |Sample Input Data            |Expected Outcomes   |Comment                 |
 |-----|-------------------------|-----------------------------|--------------------|------------------------|